 A common error in WordPress theme or plugin development is the dreaded “Cannot modify header information” – headers already sent” error message displayed on a white screen of death.
+Now, you could simply contact our web design Coventry team & we will fix this issue for you, or alternatively read on to fix the issue yourself.

 Often the issue references pluggable.php file error which is part of the WordPress core.
 As I am sure you are aware, WordPress is a powerful open source content management system.
 WordPress allows developers the ability to override certain core functions which are located within the pluggable.php file.